Academic Programs

 • Smartsheet: A website used by institutions to submit notifications and requests related to Academic Program Proposals.
 Provosts designate certain institutional representatives, typically those who oversee the institution’s curriculum process, to access this site.

 • Academic Data Collection (ADC): A regular process by which institutions upload data related to student enrollment multiple times per semester.
-ADC validates degrees and majors each student has declared against the DMA to ensure, for example, that no students are enrolled in a terminated program and that no new students are enrolled in a deactivated program.
+ADC validates degrees and majors each student has declared against the CAAP to ensure, for example, that no students are enrolled in a terminated program and that no new students are enrolled in a deactivated program.

 Process for Monitoring Programs: